ieeeWang/EEG-feature-seizure-detection/README.md

-# EEG-feature-seizure-detection
-EEG feature engineering for epileptic seizure detection
+# EEG feature engineering for epileptic seizure detection

 This repo records the the MATLAB codes for the most challenging part, EEG feature engineering, for the epileptic seizure-detection task.
 These EEG features have been used by the published papers in Citation.